Mahi-mahi: Description

-Mahi-mahi have compressed bodies and a single long-based dorsal fin extending from the head almost to the tail.
-Mature males have prominent foreheads protruding well above the body proper.
-Females have a rounded head.
+Mahi-mahi have compressed bodies and one very long dorsal fin extending from the head almost to the tail fin.
+Mature males have distinctive "foreheads"; it grows as the fish matures and often protrudes well above the body proper, which is streamlined by the musculature of the back.
+This "hump" is a sexually dimorphic feature; females have a rounded head.
 Their caudal fins and anal fins are sharply concave.
-They are distinguished by dazzling colors - golden on the sides, and bright blues and greens on the sides and back.
+They are distinguished by dazzling colors – golden on the sides, and bright blues and greens on the sides and back.
 The pectoral fins of the mahi-mahi are iridescent blue.
 The flank is broad and golden.